FAFF0x/gen2recomp/README.md

 - TMs are no longer consumed when teaching a move;
 - HM moves can be forgotten;
 - the move assigned to each TM or HM is displayed directly in the Bag.

 ---

+## Stable Menu Navigation - Gen 2

+Keeps menu navigation speed stable and independent from the game's speed setting.

+When the game speed is increased, cursor movement and directional navigation inside menus remain consistent, making menu controls easier and more precise at higher game speeds.

+---